Summarizing with LLMs

 !runoak -i sqlite:obo:uberon definitions .sub "circulatory organ" | llm -m 4o -s "give a summary of these terms and critical comments on definitions"

-1. **Heart (UBERON:0000948):** Defined as a myogenic muscular organ in vertebrates, responsible for circulating blood through cardiac muscle chambers.
-The term appropriately highlights the heart’s primary function and structural characteristics.
+1. **Heart (UBERON:0000948):** Defined as a myogenic muscular organ in vertebrates, responsible for circulating blood through its chambers of cardiac muscle.
+It is characterized as the primary circulatory organ.

 Templates